Anonymous

 If you’re reading this, don’t let your anxiety define you.

-I’ve spent so many years allowing my anxiety to control me.
-I’ve let it hold me back in social situations, so afraid of saying something wrong that I couldn’t even open my mouth to speak.
-My heart would race in classrooms, my hands would get clammy before having to introduce myself, and I’d spend time rehearsing what I was going to say so that I didn’t mess up.
-When I got to college, the pressure only grew heavier.
+My heart would race as soon as I entered a classroom, my hands would get clammy before having to introduce myself, and I’d spend time rehearsing what I was going to say before conversations.
+When freshman year came around, my anxiety worsened.
 Suddenly, there were deadlines stacked on top of each other, a college campus filled with strangers, and the constant pressure to make every moment count.

 Anonymous, University of South Carolina